-2 Another issue which we want to address is what is 3 the frequency of death as a result of hyponatraemia in 4 Northern Ireland.
-Our understanding from figures which 5 we have received recently from the Department is that in 6 the last 20 years, there have been eight deaths which 7 have been registered as directly attributable to 8 hyponatraemia; but that there have been 55 deaths 9 registered with hyponatraemia as a secondary or 10 contributory factor and 16 of those deaths were 11 registered in 2002 and 2003.
-We want to inquire whether 12 this is in keeping with equivalent figures for the rest 13 of the United Kingdom; we want to inquire whether this 14 is in keeping with other European countries; and whether 15 it is or is not equivalent to other countries, is there 16 any extent to which such deaths are avoidable.
-17 I give these as examples of the sorts of general 18 issues which we will be investigating at the same time 19 as Adam and Raychel's death to illustrate the point that 20 there is much to be going on with while we await is why that was not the case?
+the frequency of death as a result of hyponatraemia in Northern Ireland.
+Our understanding from figures which we have received recently from the Department is that in the last 20 years, there have been eight deaths which have been registered as directly attributable to hyponatraemia; but that there have been 55 deaths 9 registered with hyponatraemia as a secondary or 10 contributory factor and 16 of those deaths were registered in 2002 and 2003.
+We want to inquire whether 11 this is in keeping with equivalent figures for the rest 12 13 of the United Kingdom; we want to inquire whether this is in keeping with other European countries; and whether 14 it is or is not equivalent to other countries, is there 15 16 any extent to which such deaths are avoidable.
+17 I give these as examples of the sorts of general 18 issues which we will be investigating at the same time 19 as Adam and Raychel's death to illustrate the point that there is much to be going on with while we await developments from the Police, and I invite representations on this issue particularly from the Crawford family and perhaps also from the Ferguson family.